DataDog/hiring-engineers/answers.md

 Learn more about tagging [here](https://docs.datadoghq.com/tagging/)!

+### Setting up a Database

+In our data-driven world, it's always valuable to have a system in place to keep track of it.
+It's the source from which information flows into our applications, so to speak.

+Common databases these days include MongoDB, MySQL, and Postgres.
+The PostgreSQL package is included in the packaged bootstrap commands so let's walk through that set up.

+Among Datadog's numerous [integrations](https://app.datadoghq.com/account/settings), select PostgresSQl.
+Follow the steps to create a user and grant access to that user profile to the Datadog platform.
+Under `Metrics`, this is the information that is tracked within the database and can be queried to bring those metrics to the forefront to build out the overall view of your application's performance.

 ### Creating an Agent Check

 In the `/etc/datadog-agent` directory are two folders `checks.d` and `conf.d`.